-The Code would benefit from acknowledgement of the section 12 duty under the Social Work (Scotland) Act 1968, upon which referrals are considered for progression.
+The Code would benefit from the acknowledgement of the section 12 duty under the Social Work (Scotland) Act 1968, upon which referrals are considered for progression.
 This would mitigate any risk that all referrals incoming to social work should be viewed under the Adult Support and Protection Act.
 The inclusion of the principles of the Act into this section would also be helpful.

 Paragraph 5 outlines the two types of referrals a social work service may receive, those under ASP and those determined welfare concerns.
 Paragraph 7 suggests that both referrals should be considered for ASP, with welfare concerns being upgraded to ASP if required.
-We would agree that where harm is identified in a referral, that the referral should be considered under the Act.
+We would agree that where harm is identified in a referral, the referral should be considered under the Act.
 However, the Code does not reference the section 12 duty under the Social Work (Scotland) Act 1968 that applies to the general function of social work and which we believe would clarify the section.
 There is a risk in the expectation that work could become tracked toward ASP legislation and that the nuance of the social work assessment, made by professional and skilled workers, would be limited by the prescriptive nature of the Code that appears to be driven by the procedures in partner organisations around referrals into social work under Welfare Concerns.
 We recommend that both the principles of the Act and the duty under the 1968 Act are interwoven into this section in recognition that social work function is guided by both.

-The Code, at paragraph 14, indicates that any referral made under ASP or on ASP paperwork must be taken through the Inquiry process under ASP.
-There is a risk to implementing this approach as it does not acknowledge the responsibility to consider the principles of the Act or recognise the consideration of other appropriate legislation at point of referral into social work.
+The Code, in paragraph 14, indicates that any referral made under ASP or on ASP paperwork must be taken through the Inquiry process under ASP.
+There is a risk to implementing this approach as it does not acknowledge the responsibility to consider the principles of the Act or recognise the consideration of other appropriate legislation at the point of referral into social work.
 While an encouragement of referrals into social work where concern for an adult is a positive and supportive aspect of the Code, the direction of professional social workers toward the use of one legislation over another would pose a risk that referrals are tracked.
-This has the potential to direct responses away from a more appropriate intervention, for example, in the 16 and 17 year old age range, where Child Protection legislation may be more appropriate, or from Mental Health Act where duty to inquire function exists as well.
+This has the potential to direct responses away from a more appropriate intervention, for example, in the 16 and 17-year-old age range, where Child Protection legislation may be more appropriate, or from Mental Health Act where the duty to inquire function exists as well.

-The Code promotes collaboration with partners at Inquiry stage which is welcome, however this would have been an opportunity to specify and expand upon the importance that GPs play in the Inquiry process which could perhaps be revisited.
+The Code promotes collaboration with partners at the Inquiry stage which is welcome, however, this would have been an opportunity to specify and expand upon the importance that GPs play in the Inquiry process which could perhaps be revisited.
 The section also states that this stage of the ASP process can be taken forward by those who are not council officers which promotes the wider reach of ability to ensure harm is accurately identified and taken forward.

-The Code is clear in identifying that once there is requirement to visit the adult, either at the point where the 3 point test has been established, or where there is requirement to visit the adult to establish if the 3 point test is met, that actions should be taken forward by a council officer.
+The Code is clear in identifying that once there is a requirement to visit the adult, either at the point where the 3 point test has been established or where there is a requirement to visit the adult to establish if the 3 point test is met, that actions should be taken forward by a council officer.
 This clarity will be helpful for services taking forward these duties.

-The Code recognises the interplay of the needs of the carer or proxy in the ASP inquiry stage with suggestion that their needs be considered as part of the overall assessment of support that may be required which is helpful.
+The Code recognises the interplay of the needs of the carer or proxy in the ASP inquiry stage with the suggestion that their needs be considered as part of the overall assessment of support that may be required which is helpful.

 A clear outline and reminder of the principles of the Act in considerations of intervention after the Inquiry stage would be merited here as they are later referenced in the Investigation section.